rcavalero/homework1/README.md

 ## Acknowledgments

-* The wonderful instructers UW Coding Boot Camp
+* The wonderful instructors at UW Coding Boot Camp
 * Hat tip to anyone whose code was used